UCF-Fall-2024/section-0v05-accessing-resources-Resources/README.md

 **Disclaimer**: I am heavily biased towards Software Engineering and Game Engine development as that is my current industry experience.
 So, I apologize in advance if that's not what you want or I am eager to answer any questions you have regarding it.

+### PLEASE SIGN HERE

+After reading each level and getting used to these additional set of resources, please type your name below: